BrunoRNS/SNES-IDE/linux/README.md

 - **Wine** must be installed and configured.
 - You need permission to run scripts and (optionally) to install a desktop shortcut system-wide.

-- **.NET SDK for Linux**
-  Required for building and running any .NET-based components.
-Install it using your package manager (for example, `sudo apt install dotnet-sdk-8.0` on Debian).
-  For more details, visit the [.NET download page](https://dotnet.microsoft.com/download).

 - **Configure installers**
   Go to [installers setup guide](./installers/README.md) to see more detailed information.